finnbear/db_ip/README.md

 );
 ```

-Finally, you can implement `IpData` yourself, to store any other type of data that is country-specific.
+Finally, you can implement `IpData` yourself, to store any other type of data that can be derived from Country or
+City data records.

 ## Downloading IP Geolocation Data

 You must visit [db-ip](https://db-ip.com/db/download/ip-to-country-lite) to download the actual ip geolocation data.

-Make sure you select the Country data in CSV format.
+Make sure you select the Country (recommended) or City data in CSV format.
 The "lite" data is currently free, but subject to terms.

 ## Features